 PLEASE NOTE: As a special courtesy, the writers who advance to the Semi-Final Round of competition will be invited to send us revised drafts of their scripts for the last two rounds of judging completely free of charge.

 Yes!
 As long as you personally hold all rights to your script on the day you enter the contest, your script will remain eligible for one of this year’s awards.

 Only if you request Judge’s Feedback when you enter.

 However, if you’d like your First Round Judge to take the extra time to write you several pages of thoughts and ideas about your script, along with an explanation of how your script scored and why, you may add Judge’s Feedback to your contest entry.
-The fee for Judge’s Feedback is $89.
+The price for Judge’s Feedback through our Script Services program is normally $129, but when you request Judge’s Feedback along with your contest entry, you pay only $89.

-PLEASE NOTE: The Judges write your notes for you on the day they read your script, while it’s fresh in their minds; therefore, if you want Feedback, you must request it when submit your script.
-It cannot be added on after the fact.
+PLEASE NOTE: Our Judges write notes for you on the day they read your script, while it’s fresh in their minds; therefore, if you want Judge’s Feedback, you must request it when submit your script.
+It cannot be added after the fact.